 Division and Unit Overview

-This position will be primarily based in the D.C. (or applicable) office.
-ACS offers hybrid work arrangement of three days per week working in the office and two days per week working remotely.
+This position will be primarily based in the Washington D.C. (or applicable) office.
+ACS employees work a hybrid work schedule, consisting of working onsite, three days per week.
+ACS employees are in the office on Tuesday and Wednesday with the third in-office day scheduled in consultation with the manager.
+While always welcome to work in the office, employees may work the other two days of the week from a location of their choice.
 New employees are immediately eligible for this hybrid work arrangement.
 ACS offers relocation assistance, if applicable.